 First, who are you as a church?
 What is your purpose?
 One very short phrase.
 What are you about?
 Why are you online?
 Why should anyone bother to tune in to another "episode" of your worship service or Bible study or other presentation?
 Why would anyone text or email the link to a friend (the relationship) and say, "you've got to watch this"?!
 It probably won't be simply a video recording of the regular worship service.
-Sitting in a pew is very different than sitting in an easy chair with an ipad.
-But that's for another article.
+Sitting in a pew is very different than

-So first ask, who is your audience?
-Who do you assume you are talking to?
-Long time members?
-Those who know you personally?
-That's likely if you don't introduce yourself or say something about the church and ministry or forget to include contact information.
-Yet if you hope to meet new people, they aren't going to keep viewing if they don't know who you are, what you are, why you are and what's you are doing that makes a difference!
-Don't television shows often bring the viewer "up to speed" about what happened in the previous episode?
-Then make the mental shift, look into the camera and speak to the stranger you hope will be a friend.
+So first ask, who is your audience? who you are, what you are, why you are Then make the mental shift, look into the camera and speak to the stranger you hope will be a friend.
 Talk to them personally.
 If you have a live stream and the viewer can text questions or answers live, then invite them to do so.
 Interact.
 Invite them to interact.
 Be intentional.